NewOrbit/SafeParallelAsync/README.md

 See the [Wiki](https://github.com/NewOrbit/SafeParallelAsync/wiki) for more scenarions, including more details on cancellation and potential threading issues.

 # What about...
-`Task.Parallels.ForEach`?
+- `Task.Parallels.ForEach`?
 To my understanding, that method is more about threads (do correct me if I am wrong) whereas this micro library is exclusively about async.
+- See also [CSRakowski.Parallel](https://github.com/csrakowski/ParallelAsync).
+It offers more functionality in some cases but has a different focus.